iktakahiro/dddpy/README.md

         self.session.rollback()
 ```

-`session` property is a sessino of SQLAlchemy,
+`session` property is a session of SQLAlchemy,

 ## How to work